stuartellis/sve-personal-website/content/articles/tf-wrapper-design.md

 +++
-title = "Designing a Wrapper for Terraform & OpenTofu" slug = "tf-wrapper-design" date = "2025-08-02T10:31:00+01:00"
+title = "Designing a Wrapper for Terraform & OpenTofu" slug = "tf-wrapper-design" date = "2025-08-03T07:14:00+01:00"
 description = "Designing a wrapper for working with Terraform & OpenTofu components" categories = ["automation", "aws", "devops", "opentofu", "terraform"] tags = ["automation", "aws", "devops", "opentofu", "terraform"]
 +++

 This article describes [an implementation of a wrapper](https://www.stuartellis.name/articles/tf-monorepo-tooling/) for [Terraform](https://www.terraform.io/) and [OpenTofu](https://opentofu.org/).
-This implementation is for [monorepos](https://en.wikipedia.org/wiki/Monorepo), where the infrastructure configurations can be maintained in the same project alongside other code.
+This implementation is for [monorepos](https://en.wikipedia.org/wiki/Monorepo), where the infrastructure configurations can be maintained in the same project along with other code.
 The wrapper uses a [general-purpose task runner tool](https://www.stuartellis.name/articles/task-runner/) and has no other dependencies.

 The design enables projects to support:

 - Multiple infrastructure components in the same code repository.
 Each [unit](#units---tf-modules-as-components) is a complete [root module](https://opentofu.org/docs/language/modules/).
 - Multiple instances of the same component with [different configurations](#contexts---configuration-profiles)
-- [Extra instances](#extra-instances---workspaces-and-tests) of a component for development and testing.
+- [Deploying extra instances](#extra-instances---workspaces-and-tests) of a component for development and testing.
 - Integration testing for every component.
 - Migrating from Terraform to OpenTofu.
-You use the same tasks for both.
+You use the same commands for both.

 If we separate out our infrastructure code into components then we can also avoid creating a [terralith](https://masterpoint.io/blog/terralith-monolithic-terraform-architecture/), where all of the TF code for all of the resources is in a single root module.
 Monolithic root modules complicate development and testing, and they grow slower and more brittle over time as resources are added to them.